Introduction to Learning Algorithms

 3. Java Program

 A lot of people actually hate Java for being too verbose and strict.
-Even some people say that it lacks lots of features that are available in modern sophisticated languages.
+Even some people say that it lacks lots of features that are available in modern, sophisticated languages.
 But this does not actually point to be concerned of.

 4. C# and C++

 C# is almost similar to Java.
 It is more like Java with the capabilities of the Modern Language.
 Some people like to use even C++.
 But it is extremely unnecessarily complicated.
-Some people use it because since it is hard to understand, but once you manage to crack it, people will seriously have a tough time to understand your algorithms which makes it perfect for the job.
+Some people use it because since it is hard to understand, but once you manage to crack it, people will seriously have a tough time understanding your algorithms which makes it perfect for the job.
 C#, on the other hand, has garbage collection similar to that of Java.

-There are also other functional languages like Haskell (Lisp Family), and Scala (based on Java).
+There are also other functional languages like Haskell (Lisp Family) and Scala (based on Java).
 You can read my other blogs on them where I have written in detail about how they work and stuff.
 Java, C, and C++ all run on one or the other virtual machine.
 Whereas Ruby and Python are interpreters on their interpreter.

-Here are some articles that will help you to get more detail about the Programming Languages for learning Algorithms so just go through the link.
+Here are some articles that will help you to get more detail about the Programming Languages for learning Algorithms, so just go through the link.